MolBIFFM/diana/README.md

 differential post-translational modification of the represented proteins.

-The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by protein-protein interaction networks and their densely interacting communities can be assessed as well as the distribution of mass spectrometric measurements across communities.
+The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by a protein-protein interaction network and its densely interacting communities can be assessed as well as the distribution of mass spectrometric measurements across communities.